- Career stage: Academics at all career stages

 of 2 years

 For more information, download the Applicant Guidelines.

-We welcome applications from academics from JMI’s member universities:
+We welcome applications from academics from JMI’s partner universities:

 - University of Sydney

 - The University of New South Wales